 Making a Report

-If you wish to report sexual harassment at UCLA, click here or contact the UCLA Interim Title IX Coordinator, Jessica Price, at 310-206-3417.
+If you wish to report sexual harassment at UCLA, you will be redirected to Advocate or contact the UCLA Interim Title IX Coordinator, Jessica Price, at 310-206-3417.